 The Department of Economics offers two types of undergraduate programs.
 The first type is the Business Economics Program.
 In this program, the student completes the requirements of the Department of Economics as well as the core business courses taken by all majors in the College of Business.
 The second type of program is on a liberal arts foundation and is called the General Economics Program.
 The goal of the General Economics Program is to provide students with a broad liberal arts education emphasizing the social sciences.

-Please download the Program Sheet compiled by Student Academic Services for the most up-to-date information Course Requirements for a major in Finance.
+Please download the Program Sheet compiled by Student Academic Services for the most up-to-date information Course Requirements for a major in Economics.

 Career Opportunities for Economics Majors

 The economics major is both a business field as well as a social science field, the major provides relevant training for a wide variety of careers.
 Most economists focus on the practical application of economics in both the private and government sectors.

 There are many career opportunities for a major in Economics.
 Graduates can look forward to many popular jobs utilizing economics: financial analyst, accountant, controller, project manager, business analyst, banker, business process consultant, or personal banker to name a few.